LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 }
 ```

-And the other one where only guests should be allowed to see, otherwise if user is authenticated his "home" now is `vehicles.index` named route where he will be redirected instead:
+And the other one where only guests should be allowed to see, otherwise if a user is authenticated his "home" now is `vehicles.index` named route where he will be redirected instead:

 ```js
 function guest(to, from, next) {